 - Edit config file.

-- You don’t have to make your home folders writable, you can leave them as read only.
-I even recommend to make home folders not shared at all, just by commenting out all lines under [homes] section, including the section title, unless sharing all home folders is absolutely necessary.
+- You don’t have to make your home folders writable, you can leave them as read-only.
+I even recommend making home folders not shared at all, just by commenting out all lines under [homes] section, including the section title, unless sharing all home folders is necessary.

 - You can share just one folder under your home directory by adding another share definition.